5-day itinerary for Cape Town

 On the final day of your 5-day itinerary for Cape Town, enjoy a tour to historic Stellenbosch in the Winelands to sample the region’s world-renowned wines.

-There are much different wine tours to choose from, so it’s worth picking one in advance and setting it aside for the day.
+There are many different wine tours to choose from, so it’s worth picking one in advance and setting it aside for the day.
 Stellenbosch has about 150 estates to choose from, making it a good option if you want to be spoilt for choice.
 Many of the estates have fine-dining restaurants on-site, while some tours will offer pre-packed picnics or more casual dining options.

 Come evening time, you’re likely to be ready for an early night – reflecting on an incredible journey through one of South Africa’s most beautiful regions.